 II.
 They Insist on Texting With Friends on Private

 If your kid is sexting, s/he might start turning their back to read or send text whenever someone approaches them.
-While an extent of privacy is healthy, hiding or turning back when texting is a sign they are hiding secrets that they wouldn’t want you to know.
+While the extent of privacy is healthy, hiding, or turning back when texting is a sign they are hiding secrets that they wouldn't want you to know.

 III.
 They become Defensive Whenever You Question The Secretive Phone Use

 While kids take it wrong when you frequently ask them about their phone usage, if your kid gets uncomfortable, angry, or defensive when you ask them about the habit of secrete texting, it is more likely that they're sexting.

 IV.
 Grade Drops